When Naomi Osaka announced that she would not be competing in the French Open, she opened up about her struggles with anxiety and depression.

 When Naomi stood up for herself, she helped to break the stigma surrounding mental health issues, but she is not the average person fighting a battle with anxiety or depression.
 Her voice does help show that mental health should be treated like a normal health issue.

-It’s not all work and productivity at the end of the day – especially after the catalysmic workplace shifts that happened during the pandemic.
+It’s not all work and productivity at the end of the day – especially after the cataclysmic workplace shifts that happened during the pandemic.

 There is much more that can be done to ensure that employees don’t fall through the cracks and that companies prioritize mental health and wellness.